gluobe/infrastructure-2.0-workshop/Lab 5 - S3/README.md

 ### 3. Trying out AWSCLI ###
 PHP will be using AWSCLI to upload and download our local memes to the S3 bucket.
 We'll do it manually once just to try it out.

-1. `aws help`
-    * Look at all the services that are accessible via the commandline!
 1. `aws s3 cp /var/www/html/meme-generator/memes/successkid.jpg s3://lab-<your_ID>-bucket`.
     * Upload a meme of your choosing to the bucket